Iteration-X/IterationXSP/README.md

 ## Installation

 Iteration X can be installed using the Swift Package Manager.
-To include it in your project, you need to add it as a dependency in your `Package.swift` file:
+To include it in your project, you need to add it as a dependency in your `Package.swift` file :

 ```swift
 dependencies: [